Gassandrid/ewan.my/content/Notes/Calculus III/Conceptual Notes/Vectors.md

   - math
 date: 2024-09-04
 ---

-## How do you "add" two vectors together?
+## How Do You "add" Two Vectors Together?

 ![[Pasted image 20240826123538.png]]

 We can use the "tip to tail" method to add two or more vectors together as show in the figure.

-## How do you "subtract" them?
+## How Do You "subtract" Them?

 ![[Pasted image 20240826123719.png]]